kernkonzept/fiasco/src/test/utest/framework/README.md

 After you decided on a test filename which must start with "test_" add the filename to `INTERFACES_UTEST` list in the `Modules.utest` file of your test directory.

+## Tests using multiple cores

+To use multiple cores in your test you need to define `void init_unittest_app_core()`.
+Each core which is not the boot core will invoke this function if it is defined.
+When `init_unittest_app_core()` returns the core goes into idle.

+Your test needs to decide which core shall do what.
+It can decide to only use a single additional core, or all that register with this function.
+See the `Cpu` class on how to identify a core.

+Currently, there is no central knowledge on how many cores the system contains, so the test needs to be able to handle this.